Trading Tips

 What Is Fully Diluted Valuation (FDV)?

 FDV represents the total market value of a cryptocurrency if all possible tokens or coins that could ever exist were in circulation.
-In other words, it calculates what the market capitalization of a crypto asset would be if every potential token was minted and available in the market.
-This includes not just the circulating supply but also tokens that may be locked, staked, or yet to be issued.
+In other words, it calculates what the market capitalization of a crypto asset would be if every potential token were minted and available in the market.
+This includes the circulating supply and tokens that may be locked, staked, or yet to be issued.

 The formula to calculate FDV is straightforward: